 2 This paragraph is up to the local board's discretion.
 Many public school buildings were built before school security was the concern it is now.
 A first step in creating a secure environment is to manage access to school buildings.
 Along with limiting the entrances that may be used, school officials should post signs with instructions for visitors and a warning to trespassers.
 Signs may be as simple as "Visitors Must Report to Office" and "No Trespassing - Violators will be Prosecuted."
-Applicable criminal trespass laws include: 720 ILCS 5/21-1 (criminal damage to property); 5/21-12 (institutional vandalism); 5/21-3 (criminal trespass to real property); 5/21-5 (criminal trespass to a safe school zone); 5/21-9 (criminal trespass to a place of public amusement); 5/21-11 (distributing or delivering written or printed solicitation on school property).
+Applicable criminal trespass laws include: 720 ILCS 5/21-1 (criminal damage to property); 5/21-1.2 (institutional vandalism); 5/21-3 (criminal trespass to real property); 5/21-5 (criminal trespass to State supported land); 5/21-5.5 (criminal trespass to a safe school zone); 5/21-9 (criminal trespass to a place of public amusement); 5/21-11 (distributing or delivering written or printed solicitation on school property).
 This sample policy identifies board members as visitors.